CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Character, Creature

 The target of this conditions takes the amount of damage said along with it.
 Taking damage should be acted out.
-If a player takes enough damage to lose all armor and body points, they enter the dying condition.
+If a player takes enough damage to lose all armor and body points, they gain the dying condition.

 ## Dazed